tomhendra/courses/11-master-the-coding-interview/README.md

 - Values can have relationships between them and functions applied to them.
 - Each data structure is good and is specialized for its own thing.
 - Algorithms are the steps or processes that we put into place to manipulate the values in data structures
-- A person who knows how data structures & algorithms can write great programs.
+- A person who knows data structures & algorithms can write great programs.
 - Data structures & algorithms are timeless, and can be applied to any language or problem.
 - There is always a tradeoff between readability, memory and speed (3 pillars).
 - Two parts to understanding data structures:

-  - 1. How to build
+1. How to build
-  - 2. How to use - most important!
+2. How to use - most important!

 - In order to understand data structures we need to look at how computers work at the fundamental level.
 - Computer needs to be able to keep track for variables which are stored in RAM.
 - RAM is much faster than persistent storage for CPU access.